Peptide Fox

 What are tirzepatide side effects and how do I manage nausea?

 The most common side effects are GI-related: nausea, vomiting, diarrhea, and constipation.
 Nausea typically peaks during titration and fades as your body adapts.
 Eating smaller, lower-fat meals, staying well-hydrated, and avoiding eating close to bedtime helps significantly.
-If symptoms are severe, your provider can slow the titration schedule or step back to a lower dose temporarily rather than forcing through.
+If symptoms are severe, slow the titration or step back to a lower dose temporarily rather than forcing through — layering a new dose on top of an unresolved reaction is the most common avoidable cause of intolerance.

 How do I inject tirzepatide?